-Today there are two methods that allow one to measure an observer's detection sensitivity relatively uninfluenced by changes in decision criteria.
-The first method is based on signal detection theory, and requires that there be two types of detection trials: Some containing the signal and some containing no signal.
+Today there are two methods for measuring an observer's detection sensitivity relatively uninfluenced by changes in decision criteria.
+The first method requires that there be two types of detection trials: Some containing the signal and some containing no signal.
 Both detection sensitivity and response criterion may be calculated from the hit rates and false alarm rates resulting from the performance in these experiments.
 The second method is the forced-choice paradigm, which forces all observers to adopt the same decision criterion.
 Either of these methods may be used to measure psychometric functions.
-The "threshold" stimulus level corresponds to the stimulus giving rise to a certain level of detection performance.
+The "threshold" stimulus level corresponds to the stimulus producing a specified level of detection performance.
 A d_a of 1.0 or a 2AFC detection of 0.75 are often used to define threshold, but other values may be chosen as long as they are made explicit.

 One advantage of a detection sensitivity measure which is uncontaminated by decision criterion is that this measure may be used to predict actual performance in a detection task under a wide variety of different decision criteria.
-It is risky and without justification to assume that the decision criterion that the observer adopts in the laboratory is the same when performing a real-world detection task.
+It is risky and without justification to assume that the decision criterion an observer adopts in the laboratory is the same when performing a real-world detection task.